 - Loose teeth

 Gum disease is often diagnosed during a routine dental exam.
-If periodontal disease is suspected, the dentist can use a periodontal probe around the teeth and under the gum line.
-If the teeth and gums are healthy, the probe will not go far below the gum.
+The dentist can use a periodontal probe around the teeth and under the gum line if periodontal disease is suspected.
+The probe will not go far below the gum if the teeth and gums are healthy.
 If it is not healthy, it will slide below the gum line.
 The dentist can measure the depth to determine the extent of the disease.
 An X-Ray can also be used to assess the health of teeth and the jawbone.

 Routine dental exams should happen twice a year.
 However, if any of the signs outlined above are present, you should seek help sooner rather than later.
 A dentist can diagnose the disease and help begin treatment before it escalates.

 Treatment involves cleaning bacteria to limit the destruction of tissue and bone.
 Bacteria must be flushed from around the teeth.
-There are several options for treatment that range from at-home care to dental procedures.
+Several options for treatment range from at-home care to dental procedures.
 Some of these include:

 The key to dental health is always found in a healthy oral hygiene routine.
-This involves brushing twice a day and flossing once a day, which will prevent infection.
+It involves brushing twice a day and flossing once a day, which will prevent infection.

-Other steps towards good oral hygiene include using tools like soft picks that can clean between teeth.
+Other steps towards good oral hygiene include using soft picks that can clean between teeth.
 Electric toothbrushes are great options for those with dexterity issues.

-If you have contracted periodontitis, you will find yourself dealing with a long-term, chronic disease.
+You will deal with a long-term, chronic disease if you have contracted periodontitis.
 Even with good hygiene, it can reoccur.

 Cleaning and Scaling

 The plaque has to be removed to ensure periodontal health and recovery.
 Debridement and scaling can clean below the gum line using ultrasonic devices or hand tools.
-Rough areas can be smoothed with root planning, which will prevent bacteria from lodging and causing gum disease.
-This can take multiple visits depending on the amount of plaque build-up.
+Rough areas can be smoothed with root planning, preventing bacteria from lodging and causing gum disease.
+It can take multiple visits depending on the amount of plaque build-up.
 Cleanings should be done twice a year.

 Of course, if periodontitis has escalated too much, medication is an option.
 Some medication choices include: